 We’re Matt & Jessica Hardecke.
 At Clover Meadows Beef, we sell Missouri grass fed beef and Missouri grain finished beef — you choose the type of beef when ordering.

-If you’re new to buying local Grass Fed Beef directly from a Missouri farmer, this page is for you!
+If you’re new to buying Missouri Grass Fed Beef directly from a farmer, this page is for you!
 It contains answers to the most commonly asked questions.
 Let us know if you have a question that we didn’t cover.